hunt-genes/SMED8020/Day3/README.md

   * A column indicating the standard error of this effect size estimate
   * The header for each of these columns must be specified so that METAL knows how to interpret the data.

-A meta-analysis script, `LDL_metal.sh` has been created for you.
+A shell wrapper script will be used to create the config file needed to run METAL. `LDL_metal.sh` has been created for you.
 You can run it with the following commands:
 3.1.
 Create a config file with the bash script `LDL_METAL.sh` by filling in the appropriate arguments instead of "file1",  "file2",  "file3" and using "LDL_METAL" as your output prefix.
 `bash LDL_METAL.sh  file1 file2 file3 LDL_METAL > LDL_METAL.conf`

-i.e. `bash LDL_metal.sh HUNT-LDL-preMeta.txt GLGC-LDL-hg38-preMeta.txt BBJ-LDL-preMeta.txt LDL_METAL_META > LDL_METAL.conf`
+e.g. `bash LDL_metal.sh HUNT-LDL-preMeta.txt GLGC-LDL-hg38-preMeta.txt BBJ-LDL-preMeta.txt LDL_METAL_META > LDL_METAL.conf`

 3.2.
-Run metal with the config file (this will take less than 20 minutes) `metal LDL_METAL.conf > LDL_METAL.log`
+Run metal with the config file (this should take less than 20 minutes) `metal LDL_METAL.conf > LDL_METAL.log`
-If you would like to time your analysis you can use the time program.
+Note: If you would like to time your analysis you can use the time program.
 `/usr/bin/time -o test_time -v metal LDL_METAL.conf`

 ****What type of meta-analysis did you run (fixed or random effects? sample size or inverse variance based?)
 What is the difference?****